Characterization of Spherical and Plane Curves Using Rotation Minimizing Frames: Introduction

 The remaining of this work is divided as follows.
-In section 2 we introduce RM frames and some geometric background.
-In section 3 we characterize spherical curves and compute their RM frames.
-In section 4 we describe the local geometry of curves in terms of spherical analogs by using osculating spheres.
-In section 5 we establish a characterization of planar curves using RM frames and, finally, in section 6 we present our concluding remarks.
+In Section 2, we introduce RM frames and some geometric background.
+In Section 3, we describe the behavior a twisted curve near its osculating sphere.
+In Section 4, we establish a characterization of plane and spherical curves using RM frames.
+In Section 5, we present {new characterizations of Bertrand curves and helices.
+Finally, in Section 6, we establish similar results for curves in the Lorentz-Minkowski space.}